ibm-cloud-docs/containers/cs_registry.md

    ```
    {: pre}

+   If the **Image pull secrets** says `<secret> (not found)`, verify that the image pull secret exists in the same namespace as your service account by running `kubectl get secrets -n namespace`.

-4. Deploy a container from an image in your registry.
+4. Create a pod configuration file that is named `mypod.yaml` to deploy a container from an **image** in your registry.
    ```yaml
    apiVersion: v1
    kind: Pod